– Mary Schmidt, Advice, Like Youth, Probably Just Wasted on the Young

 What is an emergency fund?
 Answer: A pool of cash that is highly liquid (easily tapped) in the event that you have an emergency that requires you come up with some serious cash on the spot.

 What is an emergency?
 Answer: Anything that is a must-do that requires an amount of money that you don’t have coming in on the regular.
-Common examples are a leaky roof, a faulty furnace, broken pipes, a death in the family, getting fired, a medical emergency, your car breaks down, Uncle Leroy’s bail, etc.
+Common examples are a leaky roof, a faulty furnace, broken pipes, a death in the family, getting fired, a medical emergency (click for more information on this particular aspect), your car breaks down, Uncle Leroy’s bail, etc.

 An emergency fund is a little like education reform—everyone’s in favor of the idea, but nobody can agree on the specifics.
 Dave Ramsey, the cat’s pajamas of personal finance, in his first baby step, says to get a $1,000 emergency fund and then build that up to 3-6 months of expenses.
 Suze Orman, everyone’s favorite skin-pulled-tight Saturday night financial advisor, goes a step further.
 Not wanting to stop at 3-6 months, she recommends that a full eight months of expenses should sit idly in a passbook savings account.
 The figures and multipliers vary depending on which back-of-envelope you’re consulting, but I’ve seen everything from a flat $500 to a full year’s income (nevermind the irrelevance of either of these figures).